WMD-group/SMACT/examples/README.md

 - **Generate\_compositions\_lists.ipynb:** A walkthrough of how to use SMACT to generate a list of allowed compositions from a chosen search-space of elements.
-It shows how to choose the elements you are interested in, and how to apply the standard smact_test with a certain stoichiometry threshold (see [docs here](https://smact.readthedocs.io/en/latest/examples.html#neutral-combinations) for more info).
+It shows how to choose the elements you are interested in, and how to apply the standard smact_filter with a certain stoichiometry threshold (see [docs here](https://smact.readthedocs.io/en/latest/examples.html#neutral-combinations) for more info).
 It also shows you how to interface the output to [Pymatgen](http://pymatgen.org/) or [Pandas](https://pandas.pydata.org/).

 - **Raw_combinations.ipynb:** Does not use SMACT, but uses itertools to calculate the raw number of possible